m1nka/oracle-identity-domains-postman-collection/README.md

 - Open the collection **variables** and enter `url`, `client_id` and `client_secret`.
 More info on how to get these variables [in my blog article](https://maximilian.tech/2023/07/31/postman-collection-for-oracle-identity-domains-easy-way-to-use-rest-apis/).
 - Go to **Authorization** and at the bottom click **Get new access token** and then **Use token**.

-That's it, all requests should work now.
-Find instructions below on how to create a confidential application in OCI and how to get the variables `url`, `client_id` and `client_secret`.
+That's it, hopefully all requests should work now.